OctopusDeploy/docs/src/pages/docs/releases/issue-tracking/azure-devops.md

 1. Ensure the **Is Enabled** property is enabled

 When configured, this integration will retrieve Azure DevOps work item details and add details about them in your Octopus releases and deployments.
-If you ever need to disable the Azure DevOps Issue Tracker extension you can do so under **{{Configuration,Settings,Azure DevOps Issue Tracker}}**.
+If you ever need to disable the Azure DevOps Issue Tracker extension you can do so under **Configuration ➜ Settings ➜ Azure DevOps Issue Tracker**.

 ## Learn more